 Petrolatum acts as a protective barrier that locks in moisture and prevents damage from cold weather, which can often leave your skin dry and flakey.
 This is where things get lost in translation.

 Because petrolatum repels water, it’s a great sealing agent.
 However, it’s not a humectant, meaning it doesn’t retain moisture.
-Therefore, Vaseline doesn’t have any nourishing properties.
+Therefore, Vaseline doesn’t have any nourishing or moisture-adding properties.